7 steps to women's financial empowerment

 5. Plan for retirement

-To retire on time with enough money to cover your bills, you’ll need to get serious about saving now.
 First, determine how much you need to save to maintain your lifestyle during retirement and start making contributions to your workplace retirement account.
 If you can’t max out your 401(k), at least contribute enough to claim the employer match.
-(Calculator: How much should I save for retirement?

 While the amount you need saved may look daunting, don’t forget that it’s never too late to save.
 And, if you fall short of your savings goal, you can always work a few extra years, downsize your living expenses to stretch your money further, start a side business for supplemental income, or invest more aggressively for a potentially higher return (although that carries with it higher risk).
-Here again, a financial professional can be instrumental in helping you reach your retirement goals.
-(Learn more: Retirement savings catch up: 3 moves)

 6. Social Security

-You should also find out what you can expect to collect from Social Security during retirement—and understand that even in the best scenario, it may not be enough to support you without supplemental retirement savings.
+You should also find out what you can expect to collect from Social Security during retirement — and understand that even in the best scenario, it may not be enough to support you without supplemental retirement savings.

 Statistically, most women outlive their spouses, which has enormous implications for financial security.
 The surviving spouse is more likely to incur the cost of assisted living or nursing homes, yet they are also forced to live on less income when their spouse’s Social Security checks stop.
-Surviving spouses entitled to Social Security are able to collect their own Social Security benefit or a survivor’s benefit based on a percentage of their deceased spouse’s earnings record.
-However, that can still amount to a 50 percent drop in monthly household income.
-(Learn more: A financial checklist for widows and widowers)
+Related: Social Security spousal and survivor benefits: Different and not equal

 Hounsell said married women, especially those planning for retirement, should contact the Social Security Administration to find out how much they would be entitled to.